ExitValue.ai

 Commercial GC valuation differs from residential and from specialty trade contractors in ways that catch first-time sellers off guard.
 Three things drive the deal more than EBITDA itself: backlog quality (signed contracts to be billed), bonding capacity (single-project and aggregate), and safety record(Experience Modification Rate, OSHA history).
 Buyers underwrite forward project execution, not trailing P&L.

-SMB commercial GCs ($10-100M revenue, $1-10M EBITDA) typically trade at 3-6x EBITDA.
-The narrowness of the range reflects how project-based the business is — every contract is a one-off, and every contract carries execution risk.
+SMB commercial GCs ($10-100M revenue, $1-10M EBITDA) typically trade at platform-tier earnings multiples.
+The narrowness of the range reflects how project-based the business is, every contract is a one-off, and every contract carries execution risk.

 The bottom of the range (~3x) reflects: